Stencyl/stencylpedia/chapter-4/tilesets.md

 ## Introduction

 What are the building blocks of a scene?
-The scene’s terrain or “land” is typically made up of Tiles.
+The scene's terrain or "land" is typically made up of Tiles.
 Much like the tiles on your kitchen counter or bathroom, Tiles in a game are uniformly sized pieces of land that conform to a grid.

 This article will cover the basics of importing and working with tiles.